Figure 1: Tennant Creek located in the Northern Territory, Australia.

-The Paleoproterozoic Tennant Creek Block comprises of a poly-deformed flysch sequence (Warramunga Formation) intruded by syn-orogenic granite and granodiorite as well as stratabound felsic porphyries.
-A group of silicic volcanics and volcanoclastics (Flynn Subgroup) were deposited, but not deformed, during the Barramundi Orogeny, then subsequently deformed and intruded by anorogenic silicic intrusives and lamprophyres.
+The Paleoproterozoic Tennant Creek province comprises of a poly-deformed flysch sequence (Warramunga Formation) intruded by syn-orogenic granite, granodiorite and felsic porphyries.
+A group of silicic volcanics and volcaniclastics (Flynn Subgroup) were deposited, but not deformed, during the Barramundi Orogeny, then subsequently deformed and intruded by anorogenic silicic intrusives and lamprophyres.

 Mineralisation occurs in small-to-medium sized lenses within sheared ironstone.
-Based on historical data, some of the historic deposits averaged life of mine grades of 15-20g/t gold and 2-4% copper.
-Examples include the classic Juno and Nobles Knob deposits with grades in excess of 50-60g/t gold.
+Based on historical data, some of the deposits averaged life-of-mine grades of 15-20g/t gold and 2-4% copper.
+Examples include the classic Juno and Nobles Nob deposits with grades of more than 50-60g/t gold.

 Oxidation extends up to 120 metres below the surface and, within the ironstones, results in a hematite-goethite-quartz-clay assemblage.
 The copper mineralisation is typically leached and depleted while the gold mineralisation can be spectacularly upgraded.

 Emmerson’s Exploration Strategy in the Tennant Creek Mineral Field